Children’s Representation Program

 OCLA does not directly provide legal services.
 Instead, subject to both the availability of funds and a phase-in schedule, OCLA contracts with a panel of attorneys to represent children and youth in dependency and termination cases where the child is eight years old or, at any age, upon the filing of a termination of parental rights petition.
 The CRP must achieve statewide implementation by January 2032.
 Until the CRP achieves full, statewide implementation of RCW 13.34.212(3), the CRP also contracts with a panel of attorneys to represent children whose parents’ rights have been terminated and who remain dependent six months post-termination, commonly called “legally free” children.

-1. S.S.H.B 1219, 67th Leg. §1 (2021)
+1. S.S.H.B 1219, 67th Leg. §1 (2021).

 Impact

-Since 2014, contracted attorneys with OCLA’s Children’s Representation Program have improved the court’s comprehensive decision making by centering dependency and termination proceedings on the legal rights and needs of those most impacted by state intervention in the family unit: children.
+Since 2014, contracted attorneys with OCLA’s Children’s Representation Program have improved the court’s comprehensive decision-making process by centering dependency and termination proceedings on the legal rights and needs of those most impacted by state intervention in the family unit: children.
 OCLA's contracted attorneys currently protect and promote the myriad legal rights and interests of children across Washington State.
 Standards-based representation has been shown to result in more timely permanence, stability, and contact with parents and siblings for youth involved in the child welfare system:

 Implementation Schedule